Nuffle-Labs/docs/protocol.md

 ```
 > TODO: flow chart

-The properties of the application resolves them to a shard to either create an operator set or if the likeness properties allow, to append to an existing shard.
+The properties of the application resolves them to a shard to either create an operator set, or if the likeness properties allow, to append to an existing shard.
 This allows operators to support applications in a capital efficient but fair way, as well as allowing applications which have similar properties to share the stake adaptively.

 > TODO: explain examples of likeness properties.